OPLSS/videography/README.md

   * Place the transmitter in a pocket or suspend from the belt clip
   * Please repeat questions asked by the audience

-If the camera stops recording after 30 minutes, the A/V lead will need to restart recording after it stops.
-I found it less stressful to stop and start the recording by waiting for the speaker to pause.
-Do this any time after the timer reaches 28 minutes.
+If the camera automatically stops recording after 30 minutes, the operator will need to restart recording after it stops.
+Rather than wait for this to occur, choose a time after 28 minutes when the speaker pauses to manually stop and restart the recording.

 #### Common problems and solutions